-What to eat this week: Spaghetti with calamari, rosemary and lemon
+What to eat this weekend: Spaghetti with calamari, rosemary and lemon

 The Mediterranean on a plate, this calamari pasta is simple, fresh and delicious.